RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 ### 3 - init script

 The third possibility, you can use an init.d script with the daemon _-D_ Option.
-Save the follwing content to **/etc/init.d/xboxdrv**:
+Save the following content to **/etc/init.d/xboxdrv**:
 ```
 #! /bin/bash
 ### BEGIN INIT INFO